KDE/kimageformats/README.md

 you are willing to sign the Qt Project contributor agreement, it may be better to submit the plugin directly to the Qt Project.

+To be accepted, contributions must:
+- Contain the test images needed to verify that the changes work correctly
+- Pass the tests successfully

 ## Duplicated Plugins

 ### The TGA plugin